Oberammergau 2020 – 14 Days

 Meals: B, D

-Day 6: Guided tour Padua, Capella Degli Scrovegni, Murano, Venice
+Day 6: Padua Sightseeing, Capella Degli Scrovegni, Murano, Venice

 Today you travel to Venice.
 En route you will stop in Padua, a town rich in art and architecture.
 You will have a tour with a local guide.
 One of the highlights of your morning will be the Capella Degli Scrovegni, the chapel built by Enrico Scrovegni in 1303.
 You will also visit Murano, a cluster of small islands connected by bridges and the center of the Italian glassmaking industry since 1291.
 Today’s journey ends in fabulous Venige-La Serenissima, the “Serene One.”
 Built upon 117 islands, Venice is a mosaic of Canals, plazas, fascinating markets and chaos!

 Stay: Hotel Antony Palace Hotel, Venice (or similar)